 News from the ACLU of LA

-Long-time advocate Stewart Butler will receive the 38th Annual Ben Smith Award by the ACLU of Louisiana.
+ACLU of Louisiana Honors Women's Activist Deon Haywood with Ben Smith Award — Longtime community activist Deon Haywood will receive the 41st Annual Ben Smith Award from the ACLU of Louisiana.
 This award honors people who have demonstrated a commitment to the advancement of civil liberties in Louisiana.

 Join the Action Alert e-mail list to stay informed about current issues and campaigns, upcoming events, and how you can get more involved in the fight to protect and expand civil liberties.